 when it is cut open; do this always whether you are going to eat the fruit or use its juice.

 Doogh: The Persians make an extremely refreshing drink called “doogh”: for one glass use between a quarter and a half a cup of yogurt, depending on how thick it is, and mix well with cold water, adding a pinch of salt to taste.
 This refreshing beverage can be drunk with meals or at any time.
-Yogurt has a very important action on the intestinal tract and facilitates the assimilation of Vitamin B and the development of bacteria that are good for one’s health, so the more one includes it in one’s diet, the better.
+Yogurt has a very important action on the intestinal tract and facilitates the assimilation of Vitamin B and the development of bacteria that are good for ones health, so the more one includes it in ones diet, the better.

 Sekanjabeen: This is another delicious Persian drink: make a syrup by boiling together half sugar and half fruit vinegar by measure (one to one) and when it has thickened bottle it; this sherbet is then diluted with ice water to taste and makes a very cooling drink in hot weather.